FraL96/Italian_Inside_Milestone3/README.md

 ### Homepage

-* As a website owner I want to make it easy for people to consult my website so I will give them the possibility to click on a region in the map to view the recipes of that area.
+* As a website owner I want my website to provide a service but also be fun, that is why I add a map of Italy that, when hovering on it, will reveal the name and the gastronomic specialties of every region.

-* As a user, if I want to view the recipes of a specific region I can just click on it.
+* As a user, I would like to know more about italy, like some fun facts.

 * As a website owner I want people to easily navigate, that’s why I will provide on every page a navigation bar and a footer with all the links to the pages.

 * As a user I want to be able to easily access all pages of the website.

-### Regions

-* As a website owner I will display my recipes divided by regions so the users will know where that dish belongs to.

-* As a user I want to see where a recipe was created so that I can also learn something about Italy.

 ### All Recipes

-* As a website owner, in this page I will divide all recipes by type to adapt to the different needs and desires of the users.
+* As a website owner, I want to be clear from the beginning the typology of recipes that are on the website.
+That is why for example, the recipes will have a different background per type and an icon (with tooltip) will inform the uder if the dish is vegetrian or not.

-* As a user, if for example I am looking for a dessert, I want to go on the “All recipes” page and find the “Dessert” section.
+* As a user, if for example I am looking for a dessert, I want to go on the “All recipes” page and find the “Dessert” type recipes.

 * As a website owner, I want the users to be able to find recipes easily; that is why I will add a search bar.